 Viewing audit logs

 Go to Settings → Audit logs in the left sidebar.
-You’ll see a table of recent events with:- Time — hover for the exact timestamp

 - Actor — who performed the action and their role